MikeCalabro/whoop-design/README.md

 # WHOOP Design

-re-creating professional graphics with R and Python
+Re-creating professional graphics with R and Python